claire-codes/hugo-blog/content/blog/2018-10-07-blogging-on-your-birthday.markdown

 - longread
 ---

-_Note_: my original idea for this blog post to write it on my actual birthday (which was yesterday, 6th October), but it turned out I didn't get chance.
-But I _did_ think about what I'd write in this blog post, which counts right?
+_Note_: my original intention for this blog post was to write it on my actual birthday (which was yesterday, 6th October), but it turned out I didn’t get chance.
+But I did think about what I was going to write, so I the thought was there.

 ## A Birthday Haiku